userhas404d/terrasnow-enterprise/docs/installation.md

 ## Setup

-Start by first cloning this repo.
+Start by first cloning the [TerraSnow Enterprise](https://github.com/userhas404d/terrasnow-enterprise/) repo.

 NOTE: Configuration management aims to be as consolidated as possible through the use of a config file.
 However, there are some caveats so please read through this documentation carefully.